 Emily Hatton digs puzzles, grew up by the sea and has (fun fact) a sassy rabbit called Popcorn.
 As well, musically released three solid Singles… with more on the way.

-Hatton has also recently toured with Eight Second Ride and here you can hear their chat with John Murch of radionotes…
+Hatton has also recently toured with Eight Second Ride and here you can hear her chat with John Murch of radionotes…

 To listen, click the green ‘play’ triangle… [note: may take few seconds to load]

 Singles from Emily Hatton include Smoke and Mirrors, Hades and Maybe.
-They’re truely a great artist on the rise and sang some tunes for the show, to.
+She is truely a great artist on the rise and sang some tunes for the show, to.

 SHOW NOTES: Emily Hatton